Canadian bluefin tuna exporter seeking customers outside Japan amid market shift

 Jason Thompkins, the owner of North Lake, Prince Edward Island, Canada-based One Tuna, told SeafoodSource during the Foodex Japan expo he hoped to make new contacts outside of Japan.
 Foodex Japan is the largest annual food and beverage trade show in Asia, offering exhibitors access not only to Japan’s food market but to many other Asian markets as well.
 Over its four-day run from 7 to 10 March, the show attracted 73,789 total visitors to the Tokyo Big Sight convention center.

-Thompkins said the Japanese market-distribution system, in which tuna goes through public auctions and then through multiple layers of distributors, is very traditional and somewhat outdated.
+Thompkins said that the Japanese market-distribution system, in which tuna goes through public auctions and then through multiple layers of distributors, is very traditional and somewhat outdated.
 He said that while he has a good relationship with his Osaka-based distributor, branching out to new markets is a chance for him to go direct to buyers.

 Thompkins has seen firsthand the changes in the raw, fresh bluefin tuna market, which has expanded beyond its previous narrow focus on Japan to worldwide distribution.